-In this paper we have derived the mle $(\hat{\bm{q}}_n,\hat{\bm{p}}_n)$ of the distribution of events of different types $\bm{q}$, of a multimode Poisson process and the thinning probabilities $\bm{p}$, based on data from sequential thinning of the Poisson process.
-We have established that the number, $k$, of sequential thinnings needed in order to solve a system of algebraic equations that determine the mle is $k=2s-1$, where $s$ is the length of the vector $\bm{q}$, cf. Theorem \ref{qptild}.
+In this paper we have derived the mle $(\hat{\bm{q}}_n,\hat{\bm{p}}_n)$ of the distribution of events of different types $\bm{q}$, i.e. marks, of a homogeneous marked Poisson process and the thinning probabilities $\bm{p}$, based on data from sequential thinning of a Poisson process.
+We have established that the number, $k$, of sequential thinnings needed in order to solve a system of algebraic equations that determines the mle is $k=2s-1$, where $s$ is the length of the vector $\bm{q}$, cf. Theorem \ref{qptild}.
 In Theorem \ref{thmmle} we derived the strong consistency and asymptotic normality of the mle $(\hat{\bm{q}}_n,\hat{\bm{p}}_n)$.
-We have constructed an order restricted estimator $\hat{\bm{q}}^*_n$ of $\bm{q}$, and in Theorem \ref{thm:order-mle} we derived the consistency and asymptotic distribution of $\hat{\bm{q}}^*_n$.